Connect with us

 Following in third, Pontiac.
 Though equipped with strong safety features according to crash tests, real drivers face significantly higher risks than the ratings suggest.

 Landing in fifth, Volvo Truck.
-For years the company has had a reputation for safety, yet according to some safety reports, Volvo vehicles have a higher number of car crashes.
+For years, this company has had a reputation for safety, yet according to some safety reports, Volvo vehicles have a higher number of car crashes.

 Securing sixth place, the Lincoln model saw an increase in frontal and side crashes.
 Taking the seventh position is Dodge.
 In eighth place is Mitsubishi.
 Sitting in ninth place was GMC, and rounding out the top ten was Honda.
 Car analysts point out that Honda is the only manufacturer among the top-ranked ones to achieve perfect crash test scores.
 Honda also has the highest sales volume at 23.76M units and still maintains the lowest accident rate.